Monolithic vs Microservices Architecture: Choosing the Right Approach for Your Project

 Monolithic architecture is ideal if:

-It allows you to focus on core functionality without architectural overhead.
+It allows you to focus on delivering core functionality quickly without the overhead of managing multiple services.

 When Should You Choose Microservices?